jsummers/deark/readme.md

 Thanks to Rich Geldreich for the miniz library.

+Thanks to the author of dskdcmps for the code used to decompress LoadDskF files.

 Thanks to James Ashton for much of the code used by the X-Face format decoder.

 Thanks to countless others who have documented the supported file formats.